 Which function should revenue management sit within?

-It is a similar story with many Revenue Management teams, they typically start with a few people in the finance function having revenue management as an addition to their day job.
+Revenue management teams typically start with a few people in the finance function having revenue management as an addition to their day job.
 This results in revenue management being a secondary priority and internal reporting, and forecasting always ends up taking precedence.
-Even when there is a dedicated team within the finance function we still typically see that their focus is is still too linked to internal reporting and forecasting.
+Even when there is a dedicated team within the finance function we still typically see that their focus is still too linked to internal reporting and forecasting.
 Typical finance concerns about hyper-accuracy, consistent reporting and systems end up overshadowing the need to find more profitable solutions with your customers and consumers.

-The most effective teams we’ve seen are typically within the commercial / sales function, and have a mix of finance and sales people with the skills outlined above.
-Their focus will be external and very focussed on the supplier-customer relationship.
+The most effective teams we’ve seen are typically within the commercial function, and have a mix of finance and sales people with the skills outlined above.
+Their focus will be external and very focused on the supplier-customer relationship.
 They will be more concerned with understanding the reality and detail of the deals you have with your customers versus keeping track of accrual balances and releases.

-Strong technical skills are a pre-requiste including numeracy, commercial and systems knowledge
+Strong technical skills are a pre-requisite including numeracy, commercial and systems knowledge

 People who use the data to come to recommendations and have the confidence to see it through